govau/service-manual/content/content-strategy/search-engine-optimisation/on-page-seo/section5.md

 ---
 layout: text/textblock
 ---
 A URL is the actual web address of each page on your site.
-SEO friendly URLs help users find your content and help search engines understand what your page is about.
+Use words in the URL to help users find your content and search engines understand what your page is about.

-**Guidelines**

-Aim to:
+**Guidelines for writing URLs:**
-- use keywords in your URL
+- Use keywords in your URL.
-- keep URLs short but clear
+- Keep URLs short but clear.
-- make sure you use a consistent, clear format across all of your URLs
+- Make sure you use a consistent, clear format across all URLs.
-- avoid special characters such as & or %
+- Avoid special characters such as & or %.
-- use verbs where possible.
-For example, use /apply instead of /applying
+- Use verbs where possible (for example, use -apply instead of -applying
-- use hyphens (-) to separate words.
-Do not use any other means.
+- Use hyphens (-) to separate words, not spaces.
-- use keywords within your URL structures.
+- Use keywords in your URL structures (folder names).

-URL structure may also be dependent on how your information architecture (IA) has been set up.
-See [Information architecture](/content-strategy/information-architecture/) for more on this.
+URL structure may be dependent on how your [information architecture](/content-strategy/information-architecture/) has been set up.

-### [2]A note about Google and HTTPS
+### [3]Google and HTTPS
-Talk to your CMS service provider about using the prefix of https in preference to http, for a more secure URL address.
-If your site does not use the prefix of https, Google may penalise your SEO rankings.
-See [Search Engine Journal](https://www.searchenginejournal.com/google-is-requiring-https-for-secure-data-in-chrome/183756/) for more on this.
+Make sure your CMS will provide secure protocol URLs (HTTPS).
+Google may lower the search result position of URLs that use HTTP.
+[Secure your site with HTTPS](https://support.google.com/webmasters/answer/6073543?hl=en) from Google support has more on best practice HTTPS.